erichVK5/image2footprint/README.md

 The utility exports three versions of the footprint:

-- one which simple averages R,G,B values to produce a grey level,
+- one which simply averages R,G,B values to produce a grey level,

 - another which calculates luminosity based on sRGB colour weights: